It might not be an age-old question, but many small businesses often ask which is better for marketing: Facebook or Instagram?

 About 56 percent of Facebook users are male.

 While some think that Facebook is skewing increasingly older, the largest demographic on the social network is between 25 and 35 years old.
-On the flip side, Facebook’s smallest demographic are seniors 65 years old or older.
+On the flip side, Facebook’s smallest demographic is seniors 65 years old or older.

-About 82 percent of college graduates are on Facebook, and about 75 percent of online users with an annual income of $75,000 or more also are on the platform.
+About 82 percent of college graduates are on Facebook, and about 75 percent of online users with an annual family income of $75,000 or more also are on the platform.

 Instagram currently has more than 1 billion monthly active users, while more than 500 million Instagram users use the Stories feature daily.

 More than 200 million businesses are on Instagram.
-And more than 50 percent of Instagram users are female
+And more than 50 percent of Instagram users are female.

 Instagram does skew toward a younger audience.
 About 71 percent of U.S. adults ages 18 to 29 use Instagram.
 In fact, 72 percent of teenagers in the U.S. use Instagram as well.